 What You Need

-All students must provide and wear full riding gear including a DOT-approved helmet.
+All students must provide and wear full riding gear that is in good condition:

 To register in one of the Motorcycle Training sessions, you are required to provide the following documentation no less than 3 days before the start of your session: